DevExpress/testcafe/docs/articles/documentation/reference/test-api/global/requestmock.md

 RequestMock()
 ```

 Use the [requestMock.onRequestTo](../requestmock/onrequestto.md) method followed by [respond](../requestmock/respond.md) to define which request should be mocked and specify the responses.
-Then [attach the mock](../../../guides/advanced-guides/intercept-http-requests.md#attach-hooks-to-tests-and-fixtures) to a test or fixture.
+Then, [attach the mock](../../../guides/advanced-guides/intercept-http-requests.md#attach-hooks-to-tests-and-fixtures) to a test or fixture.

 ```js
 var mock = RequestMock()